What Type of Glass Do We Use in Our Windows?

 Warm Edge Spacer Bar

-As an added bonus we also use WARM EDGE SPACER BAR as standard if required, no extra charge.
+As an added bonus we use warm edge spacer bar as standard if required, at no extra charge.

 6.8 Clear Acoustic (Stadip) Silence Glass